 There are some obvious answers to this, as well as things that may not be immediately apparent, such as:

 - Team travel expenses – These are often a significant cost for some races.
 Obvious sponsor targets for this include airlines, bus and train operators and even bus and car hire companies.

-- Team accommodation – hotels can often serve as event accommodation sponsors.
-Typically the arrangement will involve accommodation discounts for the event team in exchange for the sponsoring hotel receiving sales privileges amongst race participants and guests.
+- Team accommodation – Hotels often jump at the opportunity of being accommodation sponsors for events.
+Typically the hotel will offer discounted or free accommodation for the event team in exchange for exclusive promotion and other sales privileges with race participants and guests.

 - Participant giveaways – T-shirts, medals and other giveaways can be covered, either through direct provision by the manufacturer or under sponsorship by a third party.
 In many cases, the items may be provided by a local authority, tourist or commerce board who can often procure the items at a better price from a local business.

 - Food & drink – Supplies can come either from a third party or, more typically in the case of water and energy foods, from the manufacturer who will happily contribute goods in exchange for exposure through the race.

 - Policing expenses – Costs charged by the police and other public entities can in some cases be offset partly or fully by local authorities with an interest in promoting mass-participation events in their area.

 - Venue hire – Wherever venue hire is required (e.g. for athlete briefings, race pack pickup etc) local authorities and hotel partners can help out in exchange for event exposure and other benefits.

 - Transport, electronic equipment & fixed structure hire – Barriers, audiovisual equipment, buses for participant transport etc can often either be hired on the event’s behalf by local public partners or more likely be made available to the event from existing inventory.